 Once you cross the permanent freshwater stream just in front of camp, you’ll start climbing up over a series of boulders and bracken fern to the summit, passing the 8km mark as you go.

 This was actually my favourite part as I enjoyed the challenge of climbing over the rocks.
-Plus a night’s kip and without a bag made it sweeter, otherwise I’d probably be cursing.
+Plus with a night’s kip and without a bag made it sweeter, otherwise I’d probably be cursing.

 You may find the rocks a bit daunting on sight, but as you work your way through you’ll realise it’s not that bad.
 Try using your hands and arms as much as possible and bum slide if needed.